anhthu253/resource-management/README.md

 2. User selects **start date**, **end date**, and **resources**
 3. The backend recalculates the total price based on the new selection.
 4. The Booking Service:
-    - Sends a refund request to Stripe for the original booking and sets the payment status to `REFUND_PENDING`
     - Creates a new booking with status `PENDING_CONFIRMATION`
+    - Marks the original booking as `REPLACED`
     - Creates a new payment record with status `AWAITING_CUSTOMER_ACTION`

 ---

 ### 3. Payment Processing
-The process is identical to the payment flow in the new booking workflow.
+1. User selects a payment method (Card / PayPal)
+2. `stripe.js` validates payment details client-side
+3. Frontend sends a payment request to the Booking Service
+4. The Booking Service:
+    - Creates a Stripe PaymentIntent
+    - Updates payment status to `PROCESSING`
+    - Sends a refund request to Stripe for the original booking and sets the payment status to `REFUND_PENDING`
+5. If user doesn't select any payment for the new booking or no payment request has been sent, the original booking is not eligible for refund until the open booking is paid.

 ---